SAP-samples/low-code-applications/exercises/rap/exercises/ex3/README.md

 }
 </pre>

-  This meta data extension file includes the annotations that tell the Fiori elements UI which columns should go into the result list and which fields group a form on the object page.
+  This metadata extension file includes the annotations that tell the Fiori elements UI which columns should go into the result list and which fields group a form on the object page.
 While most of the code was already generated automatically, we now add a couple of labels to the column headers and for the form and change the order of fields a bit to make the form nicer (order is changed via the 'importance' annotation).

 2. Save ![save icon](../../images/adt_save.png) and activate ![activate icon](../../images/adt_activate.png) the changes.